California

 General Notes

 This program is for intermediate to advanced recorder and viola da gamba players.
 Recorder players must be able to play at least two sizes (at least one F instrument and one C instrument).
-The November 3, 2024 and November 2, 2025 programs include dulcian and shawm.
+The November 2, 2025 programs include dulcian and shawm.
 The dulcian and shawm programs are open by audition.
 Please contact the workshop director at tishberlin@sbcglobal.net to arrange an online audition.
-The 2024 theme is Continental Connections: exploring the relationships between native composers and émigrés in Italy and Germany from 1300 to 1750 and beyond.
-Instructors vary by date and are listed in the itineraries.
-Specific class offerings differ by date and will be posted when they are available.
+Specific class offerings differ by date and will be posted 6 weeks before the program begins.
 Due to the nature of this program, listening devices are not available.
-The Retreat Difference: This unique, often basic and no-frills experience at a Road Scholar Retreat includes opportunities for early morning exercise, interaction with the local community for insight into local life, an authentic farm-to-table or locally sourced meal, and a live performance or event.
+The Retreat Difference: This unique, often basic and no-frills experience at a Road Scholar Retreat includes opportunities for early morning exercise, interaction with the local community for insight into local life, locally sourced meals, and a live performance or event.

 Featured Expert